Alternate Given Name: David. Alternate Spellings of Surname: Bataglia, Battaghlia, Battaglia.

 After the War

-As the twilight of the 19th century dawned, Daniel Battaglia battled serious mental health issues.
-Admitted to the U.S. National Home for Disabled Volunteer Soldiers in Hampton, Virginia on 21 January, he was described as having never married and also as suffering from senility.
+As the end of the 19th century loomed, Daniel Battaglia battled serious mental health issues.
+Admitted to the U.S. National Home for Disabled Volunteer Soldiers in Hampton, Virginia, he was described as having never married and also as suffering from senility.
 The home’s administrators had been unable to locate an address for the only next of kin listed for him, George Battaglia, but did note that, if Daniel were able to be released at a future date, his residence subsequent to discharge would be Crosswicks in Burlington County, New Jersey.

 Since this discharge was not possible, his attorney helped him to file for his U.S. Civil War Pension in 1904.
 His illness worsening, Daniel Battaglia was eventually transferred to St. Elizabeths Hospital in Washington, D.C., where 0n 17 March 1909, he passed away.